And the best minivan on the market, at that.

 Now in its fifth generation, the Caravan has been available in short and long-wheelbase options, with 4-cylinder and 6-cylinder gasoline powerplants, front and all-wheel drive drivetrains as well as a handful of diesel powerplants and a whole range of transmission options too.
 This is one versatile vehicle.
 The latest model has been in production since 2007 and while regular updates have tried to keep the platform relevant, it is not quite the market leader it once was.
 The Chrysler branded Town & Country and Grand Voyager equivalents were discontinued when the new Pacifica model arrived.

-well.
+Dodge hasbeen focusing on the more fashionable SUV and crossover designs.
+One of theseis the Dodge Journey crossover, another old design that dates back to 2009.
+It hasbeen regularly refreshed to try to compete with newer competitors, but the gamehas moved on.
+The current Dodge Durango is a big and brawny SUV that offersstrong performance and good looks but is just about ready for a full refresh aswell.
 That is why the fresh and cutting-edge Chrysler Pacifica is the one that rises to the top.
 It offers many class-leading attributes and comes packed with the kind of features that make it among the most technologically advanced in its segment while still remaining affordable.
 Just as Walter intended.

 While the world is getting carried away with stylish but cramped crossovers and pointless SUVs, the Pacifica offers real-world practicality and just as much comfort and convenience features as the best crossovers on the market.
 More in fact if you take into account the built-in vacuum cleaner available on top trim levels.
 You can also configure it to take up to eight occupants and few crossovers offer features such as power-folding third-row seats and none come close in cargo carrying capacity.